edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

-*For additional context, check out* `our blog post about why and how we use ChatGPT via embeddings`_ *to create our “Ask AI” bot which answers questions related to the EdgeDB docs.*
+*For additional context, check out* `our blog post about why and how we use ChatGPT via embeddings`_ *to create our “Ask AI” bot which answers questions related to the Gel docs.*

 .. lint-off